 Like the directors of World Community, we at Pod Creative believe that a healthy community is built through strong connections, and Tide Change works toward that end.

 We always appreciate feedback about our website.
 Please contact us via email: firstname.lastname@example.org

-Pieter Vorster (Chief Editor, left) and Michael Holding (Graphic Designer, right)
+Richard Davis (Editor-in-Chief, left), Pieter Vorster (Owner and Technical Director, middle) and Michael Holding (Graphic Designer, right)